 The same clowns will almost certainly pass another hike in the U.S. debt ceiling this month.

 That issue made for good politics when Obama was president and Democrats controlled the Senate.
 Practically no one in Washington is genuinely interested in spending restraint.

-The new Treasury Secretary – Goldman Sachs alum Steve Mnuchin – has taken the exact same stance as his predecessors.
+The new Treasury Secretary – Goldman Sachs alum Steve Mnuchin – has taken the same stance as his predecessors.
 He is encouraging Congress to expand government borrowing capacity without delay.

-It is only a matter of time before optimistic conservatives figure out just how badly they have been betrayed by Republican leadership.
+It is only a matter of time before optimistic conservatives figure out just how badly they have been betrayed by the Republican leadership.

 In fairness, the country’s fiscal problems started way before the current crop of Representatives and Senators arrived in Washington.
 When the U.S. dollar’s last link to gold was severed in 1971, America veered down a one-way road toward national bankruptcy.
 Dishonest money financed the largest welfare/warfare state in world history.